 If you do not have an ERC rider, ask your agent or broker what options are available for future policies.
 While this does not help with your current claim, it is important for long-term coverage planning.

-Gap #4 — Additional Living Expenses (ALE) Duration Caps
+What Are the Additional Living Expenses Duration Caps You May Hit?

 ALE coverage pays for your temporary housing and related increased living costs while your home is being rebuilt.
 For Pacific Palisades homeowners, this is a critical benefit — rental housing in the area is expensive and scarce, and rebuild timelines from lot clearance to certificate of occupancy realistically run two to three years or more in many cases.